-On August 21, 2019, the Company completed a private placement financing for gross proceeds of \$7,000,005.
-Nevertheless, the Company still requires additional funding for it's ongoing clinical development program and working capital.
+The Company requires additional funding for it's ongoing clinical development program and working capital.
 Given the possibility of not being able to secure sufficient additional financing, whether on a timely basis or not at all, the Company may be required to reduce, delay or cancel one or more of its planned research and development initiatives, including clinical trials along with further reductions in overhead, any of which could impair the current and future value of the Company.